 Tourist Seasons Explained: The Best Time to Travel to the Dominican Republic

-In the Dominican Republic, the peak travel season runs from December to April, bringing warm temperatures around 70℉ (21℃).
-School breaks bring families to the island to travel and enjoy the weather.
+In the Dominican Republic, the peak travel season runs from December to April.
+School holidays and spring break bring families to the island to travel and enjoy the weather.

 Winter is perfect for beach fun and outdoor adventures like snorkeling and hiking.
-The island bursts with natural beauty, attracting visitors from all over.
+The island is full of with natural beauty, attracting visitors from all over.

 But with more people comes more crowds.
 Beaches get busy, resorts fill up, and attractions see lots of crowds.
 To secure your spot, book ahead, and remember that prices may go up during this popular time.